scripted07/Container_security/README.md

+ALl steps and screenshots are attached on pdf.
+I demonstrated this on the kali virtual macchine.

 # Container_security
 What is container security?
 As security threats and opportunities to tamper with organizations escalates, it’s increasingly important for organization to assess their system’s attack surface to identify all possible points of vulnerability.
 Container Security is a critical part of a comprehensive security assessment.